Scribd kicks off its original content initiative with a book about Robert Mueller

 The plan is to release one original title (in both e-book and audiobook form) each month, and to that end, the company has brought on former Byliner editor in chief Mark Bryant as an editor.
 Upcoming originals include work from authors Roxane Gay, Mark Seal, Hilton Als, Peter Heller and Paul Theroux.

-And while Amazon’s moves into publishing have been one of the sources of tension between the e-commerce giant and traditional publishers, Adler said Scribd has run its plans by some of its publishing partners: “We really expect them to embrace this.
+And while Amazon’s moves into publishing have been a source of tension between the e-commerce giant and traditional publishers, Adler said Scribd has already run its plans by some of its publishing partners: “We really expect them to embrace this.
 This is just a great way for their authors to keep in touch with their audience between books.”

 He even suggested that in some cases, a successful Scribd Original could be turned into a full-length book that’s released by a traditional publisher.